GraceStangroome/mathsbot/README.md

     - For this, type "mean".
 Math bot will ask for a list of values and will calculate the mean.
 ### Euclidean Distance
-    - For this, type "euclidean distance" or "euclidean.
+    - For this, type "euclidean distance" or "euclidean".
 Math bot will ask for a list of xs and ys and will calculate the euclidean distance.
 ### Manhattan Distance
-    - For this, type "manhattan distance" or "manhattan.
+    - For this, type "manhattan distance" or "manhattan".
 Math bot will ask for a list of xs and ys and will calculate the manhattan distance.
 ### Gaussian Probability (Normal Distribution)
-    - For this, type "gaussian probability" or "gaussian".
+    - For this, type "gaussian probability" or "density".
 Math bot will find the probability density at a particular point given a list of numbers
 ### Gaussian Mixture Model
     - For this, type "gaussian mixure model" or "mixture".